 So for example, that’s class no.41 for the UK GOV registry office - ‘Music recording’

 If you’re unsure about which category you fall into, it may be a good idea to enlist the help of a music lawyer, manager or attorney to guide you.
 It might cost you but it’s worth it to get this part right.

 This refers to how your artist or band name is formatted, either in standard form, or with special characters.

 For example, Rapper will.i.am uses spacing to format the letters in his name.
 While Joey Bada$$ uses dollar symbols as characters in his name.

 So make sure to describe whether or not you’re filing a trademark in standard character form, or using special characters like the above examples to format your name.

 You’ve applied to copyright an artist name – now what?

 After you’ve sent off your application, you can check the status of it every couple of weeks.
 Some trademarks will be reviewed and approved after as little as 3 or 4 months, while others can take up to a year or longer.

-Remember - unlike music copyright which has an indefinite expiration date, beyond even an artist’s death – a trademark will expire after a certain amount of time.
+Remember - unlike copyrighting your music which has an indefinite expiration date, beyond even an artist’s death – a trademark will expire after a certain amount of time.